typedoc2md/typedoc-plugin-markdown/README.md

 ## Acknowledgements

-* Thanks to kimamula's [typedoc-markdown-theme](https://github.com/kimamula/typedoc-markdown-theme) for the inspiration behind this package.
+* Thanks to kimamula's [typedoc-markdown-theme](https://github.com/kimamula/typedoc-markdown-theme) for the inspiration behind this project.